salem84/AspNetCore.VersionInfo/README.md

 # AspNetCore.VersionInfo

 AspNetCore.VersionInfo is a library to expose information about assembly versions used in your web application.
-In particular there are two endpoints, which returns:
+In particular there are three endpoints, which returns:
 * a JSON-formatted data (_/version/json_)
 * an HTML user-friendly page (_/version/html_)
 * a nice badge image (_/version/badge_)